coder-boner/Poll-Bot/README.md

 # Poll-Bot
-This bot reacts to all messages in a set channel (with channel id) and also makes a thread on the message
+This bot reacts to all messages in a set channel (with channel id) and also makes a thread on the